 Three core strengths of WIDE+ are its scope, activism and the diversity of its network.
 WIDE+ has members in many EU states and its membership is diverse: it encompasses women’s rights organizations, development NGOs, national and regional networks of these organizations, as well as gender specialists, women’s rights advocates and activists.
 Every organization, network and individual contributes to WIDE+ in their own particular way. .

 WIDE+ members work in solidarity with women’s rights organizations in the Global South and other associations in the North, such as grassroots groups or migrant networks.
 These collaborations feed into our agenda.
 WIDE+ also manages alliances and strategic partnerships with various other women’s rights coalitions and networks that are working towards global justice.

-|WIDE+ aims to work with a good balance among four key principles of its networking:
+|WIDE+ aims to balance four key networking principles:

-WIDE+ governance structure allows for all members to be involved through horizontal participatory democracy.
+The WIDE+ governance structure allows for all members to be involved through horizontal participatory democracy.

 - General Assembly.
 Members make up the highest decision making body, the General Assembly, which meets atleast once a year.

 - Caucus.
 The Caucus is an elected body of around 20 members who set the overall strategic course of the network.
 This body, that meets mostly via skype and communicates weekly through email, sets and oversees our strategic and programmatic direction.

 - Board.
 The Board is responsible for the financial and administrative management.
 There are at least five Board members elected by the General Assembly.
 The members meet via Zoom every two months and exchange emails in between.